pbs/django-heartbeat/README.md

 `heartbeat.checkers.redis_status`
   - checks your connection with the Redis server
   - Make sure that you have CACHEOPS_REDIS configured properly in your settings.py

+`heartbeat.checkers.python_version`
+  - lists the current python version

+`heartbeat.checkers.host`
+  - displays various information about your system (e.g. hostname, number of CPUs, uptime, used/free memory, etc.)

+`heartbeat.checkers.databases`
+  - displays information about the connection with your configured databases

 # Implementing your own checker
 - my_checker.py: